 Ernesto Valero Thomas is a professional in the fields of Architecture and Urban Studies.
-His research focuses on designing cartographic methods of representation in the built environment, tracing the flow and consumption of ecosystem services (water, food, and fuels) in emerging habitats around the world.
+His research focuses on designing cartographic methods of representation in the built environment, tracing the flow and consumption of ecosystem services (water, food, fuels, and waste) in emerging habitats around the world.
 Ernesto’s goal is to shape architectural practices, energy-efficient infrastructures, and cultural narratives of environmental sustainability in developing contexts.
 He holds the position of Senior Lecturer in Environmental Design at DETAO-Shanghai Institute of Visual Arts.